The engine was changed mid-flight! September 15 2022 — the day Ethereum switched to Proof-of-Stake.

 Validators also police each other and are rewarded for reporting other validators that make conflicting votes, or propose multiple blocks.

-The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, attestations, and links to shards.
+The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, and attestations.
 Validators are activated by the Beacon Chain and can transition to states, briefly described later in Beacon Chain Validator Activation and Lifecycle.

 Staking validators: semantics

 Validators are virtual and are activated by stakers.
 In PoW, users buy hardware to become miners.
-In Ethereum 2.0, users stake ETH to activate and control validators.
+In Ethereum, users stake ETH to activate and control validators.

 It is clearer to associate stakers with a stake, and validators with a balance.
 Each validator has a maximum balance of 32 ETH, but stakers can stake all their ETH.
 For every 32 ETH staked, one validator is activated.

 Validators are executed by validator clients that make use of a beacon (chain) node.
 A beacon node has the functionality of following and reading the Beacon Chain.
 A validator client can implement beacon node functionality or make calls into beacon nodes.
-One validator client can execute one or more validators.
+One validator client can execute many validators.

 A committee is a group of validators.
-For security, each slot (in the Beacon Chain and each shard) has committees of at least 128 validators.
+For security, each slot has committees of at least 128 validators.
 An attacker has less than a one in a trillion probability of controlling ⅔ of a committee.